Sology/maily_herald/README.md

 # MailyHerald

-MailyHerald is a Ruby on Rails engine that helps you sending and managing your mailings.
+MailyHerald is a Ruby on Rails gem that helps you sending and managing your mailings.
 Think of Maily as a self-hosted Mailchimp you can easily integrate with your site.
 MailyHerald is great both for email marketing and conducting daily stream of notifications you send to your users.

 With MailyHerald you can send:
-* one-time emails (ie. welcome emails, special offers),
+* one-time mailings (ie. welcome emails, special offers),
-* periodicals (ie. weekly notifications, reminders)
+* periodical mailings (ie. weekly notifications, reminders),
-* mailing sequences - multiple ordered emails delivered with certain delays since specific point in time (ie. onboarding emails, site feature overview)
+* mailing sequences - multiple ordered emails delivered with certain delays since specific point in time (ie. onboarding emails, site feature overview).

-Maily keeps track of users' subscriptions and allow them to easily opt out.
+Maily keeps track of user subscriptions and allow them to easily opt out.
 You can define who receives which emails and specify conditions that control delivery.
 All deliveries are tracked and logged.

+Maily seamlessly integrates with your app.
+It can use your regular Mailers or you can build ad-hoc mailings with [Liquid](http://liquidmarkup.org/) markup templates.

+Core Maily features are accessible for Rails programmers via API.
+Apart from that, Maily has a nice web UI provided by separate [maily_herald-webui](https://github.com/Sology/maily_herald-webui) gem.

 ## Requirements